Approved by the Transportation Policy Committee on January 29, 2025

 Policy

-The American Society of Civil Engineers (ASCE) supports the appropriate, safe, and responsible use of Unmanned Aircraft Systems (UAS) in compliance with federal, state, and local regulations, laws, and ordinances in the planning, design, construction, operation, and inspection of civil engineering infrastructure projects and facilities.
+The American Society of Civil Engineers (ASCE) supports the safe, and responsible use of Unmanned Aircraft Systems (UAS) in compliance with federal, state, and local regulations, laws, and ordinances in the research, planning, design, construction, operation, inspection, and maintenance of civil engineering infrastructure projects and facilities.

 Issue

-The civil engineering industry continues to leverage new technology to enhance public health, welfare, and safety, and to improve current means and methods.
+The civil engineering profession continues to leverage new technology to enhance public health, safety, and welfare, while advancing innovative practices.
 As technology advances and infrastructure projects become more complex, UAS usage can make workplaces safer and provide more cost-effective delivery of civil engineering services.
 Federal, state, and local governments have taken steps to regulate the UAS industry.

 The Federal Aviation Administration (FAA) regulates the airspace of the United States and has the primary authority to regulate UAS and their use in the national airspace.
-The FAA has issued regulations for the commercial use of UAS and will continue to monitor and issue additional regulations in the future to ensure recreational, commercial and government use of UAS are safe.
+The FAA has issued regulations for the commercial use of UAS.
+As new and innovative uses for UAS emerge, the FAA evaluates these developments and will continue to monitor the industry, issuing additional regulations as needed to ensure the safe use of UAS across recreational, commercial, and government sectors.

-While UAS have many promising civil engineering applications, UAS can create social and legal issues.
+While UAS have many promising civil engineering applications, their use can give rise to various challenges that will need to be addressed.
 These include concerns about public safety and security, privacy, property rights, noise pollution, visual pollution, wildlife harassment, nuisance, and general annoyance.

 Rationale